TheMojaveCourier/GBA-Emulator/README.md

 # GBA-Emulator
 ## W.I.P.
 Loads ROMS to memory and can now run a basic execution loop.
 Basic display capabilities, it now runs a basic render test regardless the rom loaded so you won't have to look at a blank void.
 It requires a `.gba` rom to function.
+SDL2 dev library is required to build.

 ## To compile simply use the make file
 ```